Bruins' Mitchell Miller ‘Not Eligible' for NHL at This Point, Says Gary Bettman

 Bettman: Bruins prospect Mitchell Miller 'not eligible' for NHL at this point originally appeared on NBC Sports Boston

-The Boston Bruins didn't speak to the NHL before signing controversial defenseman prospect Mitchell Miller on Friday, according to league commissioner Gary Bettman.
+The Boston Bruins didn't consult with the NHL before signing controversial defenseman prospect Mitchell Miller on Friday, according to league commissioner Gary Bettman.

-Bettman spoke with reporters Saturday and was asked about the Bruins signing Miller.
+Bettman spoke with reporters Saturday at the Global Series in Finland and was asked about the Bruins signing Miller.

 Miller in 2016 was convicted in juvenile court of bullying a Black classmate with developmental disabilities when he was 14 years old.
-Miller was drafted by the Arizona Coyotes in the fourth round of the 2020 NHL Draft, but they released him after more details of how Miller and a classmate bullied and mistreated another classmate, Isaiah Meyer-Crothers, came to light.
+Miller was drafted by the Arizona Coyotes in the fourth round of the 2020 NHL Draft, but they released him after more details surfaced about how Miller and a classmate bullied and mistreated another classmate, Isaiah Meyer-Crothers.

 The commissioner gave a strong reaction to the decision by the Bruins and noted that Miller isn't even eligible to play in the NHL at this time.